Fossil: Subfossil

-For remains such as molluscan seashells, which frequently do not change their chemical composition over geological time, and may occasionally even retain such features as the original color markings for millions of years, the label 'subfossil' is applied to shells that are understood to be thousands of years old, but are of Holocene age, and therefore are not old enough to be from the Pleistocene epoch.
+Subfossils are often found in recent depositionary environments, such as lake sediments, oceanic sediments, and soils.
+Once deposited, physical and chemical weathering can alter the state of preservation, and small subfossils can also be ingested by living organisms.
+Subfossils commonly include chironomid head capsules, ostracod carapaces, diatoms, and foraminifera.

 Chemical fossils

 Chemical fossils, or chemofossils, are chemicals found in rocks and fossil fuels (petroleum, coal, and natural gas) that provide an organic signature for ancient life.
 Molecular fossils and isotope ratios represent two types of chemical fossils.
 The oldest traces of life on Earth are fossils of this type, including carbon isotope anomalies found in zircons that imply the existence of life as early as 4.1 billion years ago.